rich-zhang65/Aiso/README.md

 # Aiso

-Upload your 2D engineering drawings and see your 3D part come to life!
+Sketch your 2D engineering drawings and watch as your 3D part comes to life!